Trick-or-treater, 7, critically injured in Chicago shooting

 "This is unacceptable," police Sgt.
 Rocco Alioto said.
 "A 7-year-old girl that was trick-or-treating with her family had to get shot because a group of guys want to shoot at another male."

-Police said there us a surveillance camera near the crime scene from which video can be obtained.
+Police said there is a surveillance camera near the crime scene from which video can be obtained.

 Top Video